hamochi/safesvg/README.md

 ```

 ### Credits
-This library is inspired by https://github.com/cure53/DOMPurify
+The white list is copied from https://github.com/cure53/DOMPurify